DavidVujic/python-polylith-docs/docs/index.md

 ## Well suited for Monorepos
 Polylith is about:

-- code as small composable bricks that you combine into features
+- Code as small composable bricks that you combine into features
 - Making it easy to share code across apps, tools, serverless functions and services
 - Keeping it simple